toniahurst/FinTech_Module_13/README.md

 ## Technologies

 This program uses Python 3.7.10, Anaconda version 4.10.3, and JupyterLab 3.0.14.
 It also uses libraries from Pandas, Keras, and Tensorflow.
-It was written on macOS Catalina 10.15.7 and enacted through Google Colab.
+It was written on macOS Catalina 10.15.7 and run using Google Colab.

 ## Usage